 Gastineau Guiding supports responsible viewing practices adhering to the Alaska Humpback Whale Approach Regulations and does not intentionally approach whales within 100 yards.
-Our tours are operated under special use permit with the USFS.
+Our tours are operated under special use permit in the Tongass National Forest.
 We are an equal opportunity service provider.
 Persons with disabilities should inquire at least 48 hours in advance about the specific risks and challenges associated with this tour.

 Mendenhall Glacier Guide's Choice Trail Hike

 On this Mendenhall Glacier shore excursion, put on your hiking boots, fill your lungs with fresh air, and experience a day of world-class hiking.
 The pace will be brisk, the day unforgettable.
 Cascading waterfalls, quiet forest glens, and breathtaking glacier views are just a few of the treasured places reached only on foot.
 Along the way your naturalist guide will provide knowledge and perspective on the region`s natural and cultural history, and will share some of his or her favorite local stories.

 Mendenhall Glacier Views

 Your guide will choose from several excellent trails for your Mendenhall Glacier hike, based upon the day's hiking conditions.
 Weather will be of particular consideration; in this region of mountains and fjords, conditions can vary quickly and dramatically.
 You may find yourself hiking high above a shimmering glacial lake or along a mossy covered glacier moraine.
 Explore this lush habitat and learn more about the significance and secrets of the Tongass National Forest.

 During much of the hike the views are panoramic, encompassing expanses of glacier-carved wilderness.
 Wildlife is often sighted, but not guaranteed.
 There are many opportunities for photography along the trail, and frequent interpretive stops.
 Join us as we, in the words of John Muir, "climb to the mountains to get their good tidings."